ix-ax/AXOpen/README.md

 ## Documentation

 In parallel with the project's advancement, we are incrementally building the [documentation](https://ix-ax.github.io/AXOpen/).
 We invite you to visit the link if you wish to learn more about AXOpen.

+## About the repository

+More about how the repository is organized and structured see [here](src/README.md).